i-love-flamingo/flamingo-commerce/checkout/Readme.md

 * `mutation Commerce_Checkout_CancelPlaceOrder`
   cancels the running process if it is not yet in a final state.
 * `mutation Commerce_Checkout_ClearPlaceOrder`
-  clears the last stored process if it is in a final state.
+  clears the last stored process.
+(Non-operational if there is no last process)
 * `query Commerce_Checkout_ActivePlaceOrder`
   checks if there is a place order process in a non-final state.
 * `query Commerce_Checkout_CurrentContext`